 When it comes to Basmati rice, even though it’s one of the trickiest to get right, it’s still possible to get amazing results using even basic machines.
 However, for the very best results, you really should use a cooker that has neuro-fuzzy logic technology that allows your cooker to ‘act and think’ on its own and make temperature and time adjustments in order to achieve the perfect outcome.

 One of the best rice cookers I’ve come across is the Zojirushi NS-ZCC10.
-It is a Neuro-fuzzy rice cooker and warmer which cooks flawless rice.
-This rice cooker features a variety of cooking settings from regular white rice, basmati to jasmine, brown rice, and even instant rice.
+It is a neuro-fuzzy rice cooker and warmer that cooks flawless rice.
+This rice cooker features a variety of cooking settings from regular white rice, and basmati to jasmine, brown rice, and even instant rice.

 Here is how to cook Basmati Rice using the amazing Zojirushi NS-ZCC10:

-- Place the drained rice in the rice cooker inner pot and add 2 cups of water.
+- Place the drained rice in the rice cooker’s inner pot and add 2 cups of water.
 Note: You must use the measuring cup included in the box.

-- Select the Regular White Rice setting on the cooking menu – and leave the cooker to do its thang!
+- Select the Regular White Rice setting on the cooking menu, and leave the cooker to do its thing!